at the 61"...

 If you arrive at the observatory after dark, you are

 to turn off your headlights after proceeding past the gate!
-Careless,
+Careless

 observers arriving late have ruined several observations.